ktpm489/coding-style/README.md

 <a name="css-media-queries"></a>
 ### 3.5 Mobile First and Media Queries

-Start the development with generic rules with and add media queries with mobile first.
+Start the development with generic rules and add media queries with mobile first.

 ```css
 /* Good */